Latest Touring Route!

 The Darling River

-The Darling River is Australia's most iconic river and when combined with its longest tributaries, forms Australia's longest waterway stretching from Queensland's Darling Downs across Outback NSW to its meeting with the Murray River at Wentworth in the south-west corner of New South Wales.
-The Darling River is a major part of the expansive Murray Darling Basin which covers an area of 1,061,469 square kilometres (14% of the total area of Australia).
+The Darling River is Australia's most iconic river and when combined with its longest tributaries creates Australia's longest waterway stretching from Queensland's Darling Downs across Outback NSW to its meeting with the Murray River at Wentworth in the southwest corner of New South Wales.